kirlf/CSP/FEC/Convolutional codes modeling.md

 </details>

 ![Punct](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/Soft34.png).
->Fig. 1.2.2.
-Convolutional codes with 1/2 and 3/4 code rates (constrain length 7, Soft descision, 4-QAM / QPSK / OQPSK)
+*Fig. 7.
+Convolutional codes with 1/2 and 3/4 code rates (constrain length 7, Soft descision, 4-QAM / QPSK / OQPSK)*

 The 1 dB difference can be noted.
 Actually, it is the price for the higher data rate.